About Joojeh Kabob (Persian Style Chicken Kebob)

 1/4 cup extra virgin olive oil

-First, make the marinade.
-In a small bowl, combine the garlic, lemon pepper seasoning, Aleppo pepper, salt, sriracha hot souse, turmeric, black pepper, vinegar, soy sauce, and olive oil, stirring well with a whisk.
+1) In a small bowl, combine the garlic, salt, sriracha hot sauce, turmeric, black pepper, vinegar, soy sauce, and olive oil, stirring well with a whisk.
 Set aside.

-Remove the pork pieces from the marinade and allow them to come about room temperature.
+3) Remove the pork pieces from the marinade and bring to room temperature.
+Wipe off excess moisture right before grilling.

 3 cups of finely chopped spinach